 Our triplanar points technology is an innovative and patented insole, designed and developed by an American physiotherapist.

 Align Footwear® insoles improve mobility, comfort and performance.
-They encourage a better posture and physical adaptation in the kinetic chain, to make you feel healthier and improve your well-being.
+They encourage a better posture and physical adaptation in the kinetic chain, to make you improve your well-being.
 When the insoles coax the body into a correct natural posture, the strain of each step is more evenly distributed.
 Our insoles reduce the destructive shock waves running through your entire body every time your feet touch the ground.
-This reduces strain and prevents inflammation in your joints, muscles, tendons and ligaments.
+This reduces strain in your joints, muscles, tendons and ligaments.

 60-day Refund Policy